WU-CVGL/cluster-setup/docs/04_Setup_Supplementary_Services.md

 ## All-in-one

-(TODO)

-We have constructed an all-in-one [docker-compose file](https://git.cvgl.lab/Cluster_User_Group/CVGL-Services/src/branch/nginx/docker-compose.yaml) to launch most supplementary services mentioned above except `Harbor` the container registry which will be discussed in the next section.
+We have constructed an all-in-one [docker-compose file](../services/docker-compose.yml) to launch most supplementary services mentioned above except `Harbor` the container registry which will be discussed in the next section.

 To launch the all-in-one services, simply run the command in the `CVGL-Services` folder: